Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     When using the ``concordium-client`` to interact with smart contracts the input and output parameters can be either in human-readable format (with a schema) or in raw bytes (binary format).
-    If you want to use the binary format, the below command shows that a `myParameterBinary.bin` file is required.
+    If you want to use the binary format, the below command shows that a `myInputParameters.bin` file is required.

     .. code-block:: console

-        $concordium-client contract update <ContractIndex> --entrypoint <ContractEntryPoint> --parameter-binary myParameterBinary.bin --sender <Account> --energy 12345678
+        $concordium-client contract update <ContractIndex> --entrypoint <ContractEntryPoint> --parameter-binary myInputParameters.bin --sender <Account> --energy 12345678

-    You can create such a `myParameterBinary.bin` file by adding the below lines to your test cases replacing the `ExampleParams` struct with your input parameter struct for that function.
+    You can create such a `myInputParameters.bin` file by adding the below lines to your test cases replacing the `ExampleParams` struct with your input parameter struct for that function.

     .. code-block:: console
-        :emphasize-lines: 6

         let parameter = ExampleParams {
             example_key1: value1,
             example_key1: value2,
         }
         let parameter_bytes = to_bytes(&parameter);
-        std::fs::write("myParameterBinary.bin", &parameter_bytes).expect("Failed to write parameter file");
+        std::fs::write("myInputParameters.bin", &parameter_bytes).expect("Failed to write parameter file");

-    When running the tests with the below command the `myParameterBinary.bin` file is created in the current folder.
+    When running the tests with the below command the `myInputParameters.bin` file is created in the current folder.

     .. code-block:: console